 I found the idea for Salt Art in a similarly named post at Smilemonsters blog.
-It looked like a fun thing for Dylan & me to try.
+It looked like a fun thing for my son and I to try.
 I prepped the salt a few days in advance, placing 1/2 cup of salt in each of three bags.
 I added 6 drops of food coloring to the bags and then shook & squeezed until all the salt was colored.

 Since using salt as an art medium would clearly get messy with a 2 year old, we headed outside to the picnic table to create.

-In a small bowl I mixed Elmer’s glue with water to create a brushable paste for Dylan to use.
-I handed the brush to Dylan and a paper plate explaining he needed to “paint” on the glue first.
+In a small bowl I mixed Elmer’s glue with water to create a brushable paste for my son to use.
+I handed him the foam brush and a paper plate explaining he needed to “paint” on the glue first.
 Since painting is his current favorite art activity, he immediately jumped into this part.

 Then I showed him how he could pinch a bit of the salt and drop it onto the plate.